KARIN G. COIFMAN, PHD

 3rd Year Graduate Student

-Brittany is currently a second-year graduate student in Clinical Psychology.
+Brittany is currently a third-year graduate student in Clinical Psychology.
 She graduated from Ohio State University in 2018 with a major in Psychology and a minor in Neuroscience.
 After her bachelor’s degree, Brittany received a master's degree in Experimental Psychology at Villanova University where she primarily studied early life stress and sex differences in stress resilience within rodent models.
 Brittany then worked as a research coordinator at the Cleveland Clinic while working part-time as an adjunct professor.
 Brittany has always been interested in how experiences throughout the lifespan shape risk and resilience in the development of psychopathology.
 Her current projects within the lab focus on the role of positive and negative early life experiences in shaping emotional reactivity in adulthood.

-2nd Year Graduate Student
+1st Year Graduate Student

-Emily is currently a second year graduate student in Clinical Psychology.
-She graduated from the University of Mississippi with a B.A. in Psychology in 2019, where she completed a senior honors thesis under Dr. Stefan Schulenberg that examined correlates of posttraumatic stress in a hurricane-exposed community sample.
-Following graduation, Emily worked as a research assistant at the University of North Carolina - Chapel Hill Institute for Trauma Recovery as part of the AURORA Study.
-Broadly, her research interests include risk and protective factors in the development of psychopathology after stressful life events–and, in particular, what factors might contribute to greater wellbeing and effective coping.
-She is also interested in how individual differences in interpretation might impact emotion regulatory processes.
+Megan is currently a first-year graduate student in Clinical Psychology.
+She graduated from the San Diego State University with a B.A. in Psychology with an emphasis in Neuroscience in 2023.
+Megan completed a senior honors thesis under Dr. Vanessa Malcarne that examined sociodemographic factors as moderators of the association between cancer fatalism and health-related quality of life in Hispanic-American adults.
+Broadly, her research interests include the development of psychopathology in the context of chronic illness and what factors might contribute to greater well-being and effective coping.
+She is also interested in how individual differences might impact emotion-regulatory processes throughout the illness trajectory.